-Kathleen J. Chappell, 50, has served as Vice President and Chief Financial Officer of the Company and Senior Vice President and CFO of the Bank since January 2009.
+Kathleen J. Chappell, 52, has served as Senior Vice President and Chief Financial Officer of the Company and the Bank since January 2009.
 From 2005 to 2008 she served as Senior Vice President and Chief Financial Officer of Middleburg Financial Corporation.

-Kaley P. Crosen, 51, has served as Senior Vice President and Human Resources Director since 2008.
+Kaley P. Crosen, 53, has served as Senior Vice President and Human Resources Director since 2008.
 Ms. Crosen served as Vice President of Human Resources from 1999 to 2008.

-Carl A. Esterhay, 61, has served as Senior Vice President and Senior Trust Officer of the Bank since 2014.
+Carl A. Esterhay, 63, has served as Senior Vice President and Senior Trust Officer of the Bank since 2014.
 From 2012 to 2013 he served as Senior Vice President/Wealth Management Market Manager for Regions Financial Corporation.
 Mr. Esterhay served as Senior Vice President/Senior Trust Team Manager for Wells Fargo Wealth Management from 2009 to 2011.

-John E. Hudson, 59, has served as Senior Vice President and Marketing Director of the Bank since 2003.
+John E. Hudson, 61, has served as Senior Vice President and Marketing Director of the Bank since 2003.
 Mr. Hudson served as Vice President and Marketing Director of the Bank from 1994 to 2003.

-James W. McCarty, Jr., 47, has served as Vice President and Secretary-Treasurer of the Company and Executive Vice President and Chief Administrative Officer of the Bank since 2008.
+James W. McCarty, Jr., 49, has served as Executive Vice President and Chief Administrative Officer of the Company and the Bank since 2008.
 Mr. McCarty served as Vice President and Chief Financial Officer of the Company from 1997 to 2008.
 Mr. McCarty served as Senior Vice President and Chief Financial Officer of the Bank since 2000.

-Joseph T. Zmitrovich, 47, has served as Senior Vice President and Chief Lending Officer of the Bank since August 2016.
+Joseph T. Zmitrovich, 49, has served as Senior Vice President and Chief Lending Officer of the Bank since August 2016.
 From 2015 to July 2016 he served as Market President of the Southern Pennsylvania region for BB&T. From 2008 to 2015 he served as Senior Vice President and Commercial Executive for Susquehanna Bank.